Go to: Extra > Products > Products

 - URA: The product is available on prescription

-- Free: The product is available without prescription and can be applied by owner or caretaker
+- Free: The product is available without prescription and can be applied by the owner or caretaker

 Keep Stock on Package Level